 2012 Olympics modified’ media centre gets green light

-REVAMPED plans for the 2012 International media centre were given the green light by the Olympics authority last night (Tuesday).
+REVAMPED plans for the 2012 International media centre have been given the green light by the Olympics organisers.

-But the authority has had to bite the bullet and modify the design after the original proposals led to criticism from town planners at Hackney.
+But planners had to bite the bullet and modify the design after the original proposals led to criticism by Hackney Council, the local planning authority.

 Refinements resulting from public concerns now include smaller sections of screening over the gantry running alongside the complex planned at Hackney Wick, to break up the scale of the building visually.